 For you, chewing is like breathing.
 And since you probably lose track of how much and what you’ve eaten, all that endless crunching and munching can add up.

 Makeup Session: Your problem is more about fidgeting than eating.
-So try drinking tea or carbonated water as a calorie-free way to keep your hands and pie hole occupied between mealtimes.
+So try drinking tea or carbonated water as a calorie-free way to keep your hands and piehole occupied between mealtimes.
 When liquid won’t do, go for healthy snacks that require some work to get at—pistachios, pumpkin seeds, and sunflower seeds still in their shells take time to open.
-You’ll spend more minutes cracking and cleaning up than actually eating.
+You’ll spend more minutes cracking and cleaning up than actually eating, says Cynthia Sass, RD, a former national media spokesperson for the American Dietetic Association.
 Stockpile other no-pudge goodies that you can eat in tiny individual pieces.
 We like low-fat popcorn or dried wasabi-crusted peas such as Hapi Hot Wasabi Peas.

 Bad Food Habit: Your Car is Your Dining Room